JayenPatil/Bank_Analysis_SQL_Project/README.md

 ## 📌 Project Overview

-This project analyzes banking data using **MySQL** to uncover meaningful business insights from customer, account, transaction, loan, card, branch, and merchant data.
-The project demonstrates database design, data exploration, data cleaning, and business analysis using SQL.
+This project demonstrates SQL skills by designing and analyzing a relational banking database using MySQL.
+It covers database design, data exploration, data cleaning, and business analysis across customer, account, transaction, loan, card, branch, and merchant data.

 ---

 ## 📊 Business Problem

-Banks generate large volumes of customer and transaction data every day.
-Analyzing this data helps identify customer behavior, monitor account performance, evaluate loan distribution, track transactions, and support data-driven business decisions.
+Banks generate large volumes of customer, account, and transaction data every day.
+Without proper analysis, it becomes difficult to understand customer behavior, monitor account performance, identify transaction trends, and evaluate loan portfolios.
+This project demonstrates how SQL can be used to organize, analyze, and extract valuable insights from banking data.

 ---